A dirty, smelly house will be a tough sell, even if it is the right size and in a good neighborhood.

-	Goldwasser makes a point to shoo his sellers away from showings when he’s the listing agent.
+Goldwasser makes a point to shoo away his sellers from showings.

 “They like to think they know what they’re doing, and that’s fine,” he says.
 “But when you’ve sold thousands of homes and you have a system, you know how to get people the maximum value for their home.
 That’s why they hire you, right?”

-Sellers use photos and words to make their homes enticing on the multiple listing service.
-But sometimes the words and pictures paint a false portrait.
-Buyers don’t like that.
+Sellers use photos and words to make their homes enticing.
+But buyers don’t like it when the words and pictures paint a false portrait.